Sale, Duffy become latest aces forced to make early exits | New Country 923

 INDIANS 10, RANGERS 3

 Cleveland ace Corey Kluber allowed two runs and three hits in six innings.
-Roberto Perez had his fifth homer and Mike Napoli had two hits and stole a base.
-Cole Hamels pitched three scoreless innings for Texas and Elvis Andrus homered.
+Roberto Perez hit his fifth homer and Mike Napoli had two hits and stole a base.
+Cole Hamels pitched three scoreless innings for Texas, and Elvis Andrus homered.

 The Rangers released 44-year-old pitcher Bartolo Colon from his minor league contract.
 They might still renegotiate with him — Colon has pitched well this spring and could slot in as their fifth starter because Martin Perez will open the season on the disabled list.